 We absolutely love jerky in this house.
 We usually take some of the venison we harvest and turn it into jerky each fall.
 Typically we use a dehydrator and the same tried and true recipe, but I decided to try something a little different this time.
-And that is how smoked jerky was born.
+And that is how smoked venison jerky was born.

 The object of making jerky is simply to remove the moisture from the meat.
 You can do this in multiple ways.
 A lot of people use a dehydrator or an oven.
 But, I even have friends who simply hang theirs out in the sun to dry (which will definitely work).
 We haven’t used our smoker near often enough since we got it, so we tried it out for our first couple batches of venison jerky this season and I’m so glad we did.

 This stuff is amazing.
-It is one of those things that justifies a smoker on the homestead whether it’s a homemade smokehouse one, an electric one, a regular charcoal one or a propane one.
+It is one of those things that justifies a smoker on the homestead whether it’s a homemade smokehouse, an electric one, a regular charcoal one, or a propane one.
 You’ll be so glad to have one.
 I can’t wait to roast one of these roasts in the freezer here soon and make some delicious summer sausage… mmmm.
 Everyone needs all forms of smoked meat in their lives, I’m telling ya.
 Be forewarned… lots of venison and smoking recipes are coming your way.

 Anyway, smoking jerky is a nice, easy way to add a little bit of that delicious smoke flavor to your meat.
 It does tend to dry out a bit faster than using a dehydrator (and obviously a lot faster than using the sun) and the flavor cannot be duplicated.
 Liquid smoke has nothing on this stuff.